Our lab is based at the University of Exeter (Cornwall campus, Penryn) in the College of Life and Environmental

 Life in the lab

-If you would like to come and work in the lab you should be excited, passionate and enthusiastic about doing good science, and want to work in a friendly and sociable group.
-Being keen to work hard is essential, but so is knowing when to take time off to get some perspective!
+If you would like to come and work in the lab you should be excited, passionate, focussed and enthusiastic about doing good science, and want to work in a collaborative, friendly and sociable group.
+From my perspective, the most fun people to work with have their own ideas, and want to develop projects following their own interests.
 Liking good music, good food, vast quantities of tea, being outdoors and going to the beach is beneficial but not essential!

 Biosciences at Exeter is an excellent research environment, and includes a range of researchers working on various aspects of evolution and ecology, including a large number of groups working on host-parasite interactions.
 Some information on the departments commitment to inclusivity can be found here.